Changes to Aeroplan Flight Rewards: Everything You Need to Know

 The 'My bookings' page on the Air Canada Aeroplan website.

-Select the booking in which you want to make changes to.
+Select the booking to which you want to make changes.
 If the “Change Flight” button in the row of buttons along the top of the page is clickable, you have the option to modify this itinerary.

 'Change flight' button available on select bookings on Air Canada Aeroplan website.